Start with a clear picture — the Averyn Record Vault

 - Permission-based — we never contact a provider without your authorization

-- HIPAA-aligned infrastructure — every vendor we depend on operates at HIPAA-compliant standards
+- HIPAA-aligned infrastructure — every vendor we depend on operates at HIPAA-compliant standards, even though Averyn is not a covered entity

 - You control who's in — add or revoke family and caregiver access anytime from the app